 Robotic systems, often working collaboratively as a team of multiple autonomous agents, are becoming valuable players in different real-world applications; these include search and rescue, disaster response, goods delivery, and inventory management services.
 Coordinating a large team of robots using a centralized algorithm is often computationally intractable, demonstrates poor scalability, and is vulnerable to communication disruptions.
-Our research focuses on developing scalable decentralized task planning frameworks for multi-robot applications.
+Our research focuses on multiple aspects of swarm robotics.

 Multi- and swarm-robotic search

 Swarm robotic search is concerned with searching for or localizing targets in unknown environments with a large number of collaborative robots.
 There exists a class of search problems in which the goal is to find the source or target with maximum strength (often in the presence of weaker sources), and where each source emits a spatially varying signal.
 Potential applications include source localization of gas leakage, nuclear meltdown tracking, chemical plume tracing, and magnetic field and radio source localization.
 In such applications, decentralized swarm robotic systems have been touted to provide mission efficiency, fault tolerance, and scalable coverage advantages, compared to sophisticated standalone systems.
 Here utilizing batch Bayesian concept, we proposed an asynchronous and decentralized swarm robotic algorithm to perform searching.
 To learn more about this, check this blog.